aelaraby6/Authify/README.md

 ## 👥 Contributors

-Thanks goes to these wonderful people in the frontend team:
+Thanks goes to these wonderful people in the team:

 <table>
   <tr>